Skip to content

 Dan Puplett

-Dan Puplett is a freelance naturalist, conservationist and environmental educator.
-He has scored 100% (Level 4) in Track & Sign and is the author of the Field Studies Council British Bird Tracks & Signs chartand the new British Mammal Tracks & Signs chart.
+Dan Puplett: is a naturalist, conservationist and nature educator.
+He has Professional certificate (Level 4) certificate in Track & Sign and a Level 3 in Trailing.
+He is the author of the Field Studies Council British Bird Tracks & Signs guide and the new British Mammal Tracks & Signs guide.
 Dan teaches tracking and naturalist skills to a wide audience, including conservation professionals.
 He is a nature guide and has also contributed to a range of rewilding projects and tracking-based wildlife surveys. www.danpuplett.co.uk

 Francis Collie